Egzon94/FinalProjectIronhack/README.md

+## Controllers and Routes Structure
++ PortfolioController: /api/portfolio
+GET /: Retrieves all portfolio items.
+POST /: Adds a new portfolio item.

++ TradeController: /api/trade
+GET /: Retrieves all trades.
+POST /: Executes a new trade.

++TransactionsController: /api/transactions
+GET /: Retrieves all transactions.
+POST /: Records a new transaction.

 + Trade: Stores trade details like stockSymbol, quantity, price, and relationships with User and Portfolio.
 + Portfolio: Manages a collection of trades and transactions, with fields for name, trades, and associated user.
 + Transactions: Records each trade-related activity, with fields like transactionType and amount, and relationships